mark-ignacio/zerolog-gcp/README.md

 ))
 ```

-To ensure that the last asynchronous logs are delievered to Cloud Logging, zlg keeps a reference to all `logging.Logger` structs that zlg itself creates.
+To ensure that the last asynchronous logs are delivered to Cloud Logging, zlg keeps a reference to all `logging.Logger` structs that zlg itself creates.
 If memory leaks of loggers are a concern, consider specifying providing a logger client via `zlg.CloudLoggingOptions` instead.

 ```go
 gcpWriter, err := zlg.NewCloudLoggingWriter(ctx, projectID, logID, zlg.CloudLoggingOptions{})